Agent Skills: Cross-Model Code Review with Codex CLI

 }

-Prompt Engineering Rules
+Prompt Engineering Heuristics

-1. Assign a persona — "senior security engineer" beats "review for security"
+1. Assign a persona.
+"Senior security engineer" beats "review for security"

-2. Specify what to skip — "Skip formatting, naming style, minor docs gaps" prevents bikeshedding
+2. Specify what to skip.
+"Skip formatting, naming style, minor docs gaps" prevents bikeshedding

-3. Require confidence scores — Only act on findings with confidence >= 0.7
+3. Require confidence scores and act only on findings ≥ 0.7

-6. One domain per pass — Security-only, architecture-only.
-Mixing dilutes depth.
+6. One domain per pass.
+Security-only, architecture-only

 Ready-to-use prompt templates are in references/prompts.md.